rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 >**Viewport Meta Tag:** To ensure that Snap popup modal is displayed correctly on a mobile device, please include the viewport meta tag inside your `<head>` tag.
 The most common implementation:
 `<meta name="viewport" content="width=device-width, initial-scale=1">`

-?> **Alternatively**, you can also use `redirect_url` retrieved from backend on [previous step](#_1-obtain-transaction-token-on-backend) to redirect customer to Midtrans-hosted payment page.
-This can be useful if you don't want or can't display payment page on your web page.
+After payment completed, customer will be redirected back to `Finish URL` [specified on Midtrans Dashboard](/en/snap/preparation.md#configure-redirection-url), under menu **Settings > Snap Preference > System Settings > `Finish URL`**.

-After payment completed, customer will be redirected back to `Finish URL` [specified on Midtrans Dashboard](/en/snap/preparation.md#configure-redirection-url), under menu **Settings > Snap Preference > System Settings > `Finish URL`**
+> **Tips:** Optionally, you can also [use Javascript callbacks](/en/snap/advanced-feature.md#javascript-callback) to handle payment events triggered from customer finishing interaction with Snap payment page.

 ## 3. Creating Test Payment